malikhannan01/Real-and-Fake-Image-Detector/README.md

 ## Overview

-With the rise of AI-generated images from models like DALL-E, Midjourney, and Stable Diffusion, the ability to distinguish real photos from synthetic ones is critical for combating misinformation and digital forensics.
+With the rise of AI generated images from models like DALL-E, Midjourney, and Stable Diffusion, the ability to distinguish real photos from synthetic ones is critical for combating misinformation and digital forensics.

 This project implements a dual-branch ensemble architecture that combines two complementary detection methods.
 The AIDE branch using CLIP-ViT analyzes high-level semantic features and frequency artifacts.
 The NPR branch using pixel correlation examines local pixel relationships that reveal AI generation fingerprints.
 The ensemble achieves 99.47% accuracy across 4 different AI generators on the DeepGuardDB benchmark.